TWBug/GoldCardHenge/content/application/_index.en.md

 * Incorrect：台北市中正區寶慶路No.
 3, 2F
 {{< /base >}}

+{{< teaser prefix="" >}}
+Profession
+{{< /teaser >}}

-In the "Profession" tab, please select the industry that you want to apply through.
+* Please select the industry that you want to apply through.
 Please attach all relevant supporting documents.
 Click save after double-checking and uploading the files.
+* Once you submit your application, it is very difficult to change the industry that you have applied under.

-{{< teaser prefix="3." >}}
+{{< teaser prefix="5." >}}
-Upload your files
+Upload Document
 {{< /teaser >}}

-* Please upload

-1. Color copy of your passport with at least 6-month validity remaining
-2. 2-inch hatless facial color photo taken within six months (size identical to the Identification Card of our country)
+* Please upload  a color copy of your passport, and a color photo of you according to the specifications on this page.
+* Use the Automatic photo cropping tool if you are unsure.
-3. Attach relevant supporting documents.
+* Attach relevant supporting documents.
 Documents need to correspond to the requirements based on the qualification the applicant chooses to apply through.
 * If the provided documents are neither in English nor Chinese, please attach a translation to English or Chinese.
-* If the applicant's documents are issued by the following countries/regions, extra verification is needed.
+* If the applicant's documents are issued by the following countries/regions, additional verification is needed.

   * Documents issued in the Mainland area have to be attested and examined by[ the institutions instituted or appointed by the Executive Yuan, or non-governmental organizations](https://ws.mac.gov.tw/001/Upload/OldWeb/www.mac.gov.tw/ct5bfa.html?xItem=110586&ctNode=5946&mp=3) entrusted by the Executive Yuan (Strait Exchange Foundation) following the rule in Article 7 of "Act Governing Relations between Peoples of the Taiwan Area and the Mainland Area."
   * An overseas ROC representative office must verify documents from the following countries/regions: Afghanistan, Algeria, Bengal, Bhutan, Myanmar, Cambodia, Cameroon, Cuba, Ghana, Iran, Iraq, Laos, Nepal, Niger, Nigeria, Pakistan, Senegal, Somalia, Sri Lanka, Syria, Philippines, Thailand, Vietnam, Malaysia, and Indonesia.